 The RX_HOP command provides the fastest method for hopping from RX to RX but it requires more overhead and management by the host MCU.
+Using the RX_HOP command, the turn-around time is 75 μs.
 The timing is faster with this method than Start_RX or RX hopping because one of the calculations required for the synthesizer calibrations is offloaded to the host and must be calculated/stored by the host, VCO_CNT0.
-For VCO_CNT values, download the Si446x RX_HOP PLL calculator spreadsheet from the Si446x product website.
+For information about using fast manual hopping, contact customer support.